mkuthan/mkuthan.github.io/source/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.markdown

 * [Kafka Processor API](https://docs.confluent.io/current/streams/developer-guide.html#processor-api)
 provides a low level, imperative way to define stream processing logic.
 At first sight Processor API could look hostile but finally gives much more flexibility to developer.
-This blog post shows that hand-crafted stream processors might be a magnitude more efficient than a naive implementation using Kafka DSL.
+With this blog post I would like to demonstrate that hand-crafted stream processors might be a magnitude more efficient than a naive implementation using Kafka DSL.

 * [KSQL](https://www.confluent.io/product/ksql/)
 is a promise that stream processing could be expressed by anyone using SQL as the language.